MicrosoftDocs/cpp-docs/docs/cpp/welcome-back-to-cpp-modern-cpp.md

  C++ is experiencing a renaissance because power is king again.
 Languages like Java and C# are good when programmer productivity is important, but they show their limitations when power and performance are paramount.
 For high efficiency and power, especially on devices that have limited hardware, nothing beats modern C++.

- Not only the language is modern, the development tools are, too. [!INCLUDE[vsprvs](../assembler/masm/includes/vsprvs_md.md)] makes all parts of the development cycle robust and efficient.
+ Not only the language is modern, the development tools are, too.
+Visual Studio makes all parts of the development cycle robust and efficient.
 It includes Application Lifecycle Management (ALM) tools, IDE enhancements like IntelliSense, tool-friendly mechanisms like XAML, and building, debugging, and many other tools.

  The articles in this part of the documentation provide high-level guidelines and best practices for the most important features and techniques for writing modern C++ programs.